 These two southern cities are often referred to as sister cities.
-Both have deep history dating back to the 1600 and 1700’s playing a role in shaping the history of both Georgia and South Carolina.
-Each city brings gorgeous views of the water, cobblestone streets, moss covered trees, southern hospitality with beautiful hotels and a wide variety of delicious restaurants.
+Both have a deep history dating back to the 1600 and 1700’s playing a role in shaping the history of both Georgia and South Carolina.
+Each city brings gorgeous views of the water, cobblestone streets, moss-covered trees, and southern hospitality with beautiful hotels and a wide variety of delicious restaurants.

 How Far Is Savannah to Charleston?

 How Far is Savannah to Charleston is a popular question!
 The cities are just over 100 miles away from each other with Charleston being located north of Savannah.
 The driving distance between the two cities is just about 2 hours, depending on which highway you take!
 Meaning you can visit both on the same trip and see which you like better!

 When it comes to choosing between Savannah or Charleston you can look at factors like time and distance.
 If you are coming from Florida, Savannah will be closer while if coming from North Carolina, Charleston will be closed.
 Accommodation costs can be higher in Charleston, while in Savannah you can find lower cost hotels.
 The dining scene in Charleston is more varied but Savannah is beginning catching up.
 Savannah is known for more of a bar and nightlife scene while Charleston has several craft breweries.
 Or choose based on your interests both offer walkability downtown ,historical sights and museums.

 You may love to visit Charleston if you are looking for a costal city where you can enjoy the beaches just a few minutes from downtown, amazing dining and restaurant scene, a big city feel while still having tons of history in this southern town.

 If you are looking for a city that has southern charm, a walkable historic downtown area and riverfront, plenty of bars and restaurants this is the city for you!
 There are numerous museums both of historical importance and art, as well as nearby Tybee island for a beach escape!